 2) If you have a group like All Users that you've given read-only access at the Org level, that read-only permission is inherited by all projects in the org (no matter what folder they're in).

-If you remove a groups permission from a folder of projects, the permission is removed from the folder but not the specific projects under the folder.
+b.
+If you remove a groups permission from a folder of projects, the permission is removed from the folder, but not from the specific projects under the folder.